10

 I have two questions.

 Secondly, I recently picked up a book called "The Power of Now" by Eckhart Tolle and I am getting confused.
-By asking us to observe our thoughts or be ever present in order to achieve consciousness.
+It is asking us to observe our thoughts or be ever present in order to achieve consciousness.
 Is that even possible?
 Can our minds ever be so still to the point where no thought will arise for blocks at a time in order to be fully present?
 I mean I am always thinking even when I try to meditate which makes it hard for me to see that happening.
 How do you watch your thoughts by not thinking?
 Also by saying the power of now, does it mean when I go out, I should marvel at all the trees, smell the leaves, I don't know maybe talk to people as opposed to what?
 What does it mean to be truly present?

 2